DA0-DA0/pfpk/README.md

 `publicKey` is the hexadecimal representation of a secp256k1 public key used in the Cosmos.

-You can also use the bech32 hash or address to query for the profile:
+You can alternatively use the bech32 address or hash to query for the profile:

+- `GET /address/:bech32Address`
 - `GET /bech32/:bech32Hash`
-- `GET /address/:bech32Address`

 The returned type is: